Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Autumn Crocus (Colchicum Autumnale)

 Autumn Crocus (Colchicum Autumnale)

-The autumn crocus (Colchicum autumnale) is one of the highly toxic plants in Central Europe and poses a serious threat to our pets.
-This perennial plant from the Colchicaceae family is particularly insidious because it appears both in autumn with its purple flowers and in spring with its green, tulip-like leaves.
-All parts of the plant contain the highly effective alkaloid colchicine, with the highest concentrations found in the seeds and tubers.
-The toxicity of the autumn crocus is classified as +++ (very high).
+The meadow saffron (Colchicum autumnale) is one of the highly toxic plants in Central Europe and poses a serious threat to our pets.
+This perennial plant from the Colchicaceae family is particularly treacherous because it appears both in autumn with its purple flowers and in spring with its green, tulip-like leaves.
+All parts of the plant contain the highly potent alkaloid colchicine, with the highest concentrations found in the seeds and bulbs.
+The toxicity of meadow saffron is classified as very high with +++.

-Colchicine is rapidly absorbed from the gastrointestinal tract after oral ingestion and quickly distributed throughout body tissues.
-The substance acts as a potent cell poison by inhibiting cell division through binding to tubulin, thereby preventing the formation of the spindle apparatus during mitosis.
+After oral ingestion, colchicine is rapidly absorbed from the gastrointestinal tract and quickly distributes into body tissue.
+The substance acts as a strong cytotoxin by inhibiting cell division through binding to tubulin, thus preventing the formation of the spindle apparatus during mitosis.
 Tissues with a high cell division rate, such as the mucous membranes of the digestive tract and the bone marrow, are particularly affected.
-The therapeutic window of colchicine is extremely narrow, meaning that the gap between effective and toxic doses is very small.
+The therapeutic range of colchicine is extremely narrow, meaning that the gap between the effective and toxic dose is very small.

 The most important facts at a glance